Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 This function waits to see if the Consent Dialog Appears, if it does it accepts the connections.
 If the text "Center of Excellence Setup Wizard" appears then it continues with the remaining test steps.

-## Using the PowerFX to extend testing
+## PowerFX functions to extend testing

 Power Fx and the extensibility model made it easy to hide complex operations like the conditional consent dialog behind simple Power Fx functions.
 This abstraction allowed us to focus on writing tests without worrying about the underlying complexities, making our testing process more efficient and maintainable.